-Michael Pollan, the author of An Omnivore’s Dilemma, has written a new book: In Defense of Food: An Eater’s Manifesto.
+Michael Pollan, the author of The Omnivore’s Dilemma, has written a new book: In Defense of Food: An Eater’s Manifesto.
 He argues for a simplification of diet advice.
 He hones it down to seven words: Eat food.
 Not too much.
 Mostly plants.

 When people from traditional cultures adopt Western lifestyles, they become more likely to develop “Western diseases”: obesity, diabetes, cardiovascular diseases and cancer.
 Pollan blames the Western diet: processed foods, lots of meat, refined grains, chemicals, industrial production methods, monocultures, a superabundance of cheap calories from sugar and fat, and a narrowing of biological diversity.
 Lots of everything except vegetables, fruits and whole grains.